govert/VibeServing/docs/vibestudio_design.md

 ## Architecture

-* **Server** – a lightweight Python or JavaScript backend serves static assets and exposes endpoints for log data, prompt updates, and test commands.
+* **Server** – a lightweight Python or JavaScript backend serves static assets and exposes endpoints for log data, prompt updates, meta prompt storage, and test commands.
 Early versions can reuse the example Flask server from this repository.
 * **Frontend** – a small single‑page application (HTML/JS) renders the
   panels described in the spec.
 Communication with the backend happens